 Remember: if you’ve had sex without using condoms, you might have caught an STI.
 If you want to be sure you don’t have an STI, do an STI test.

 Guys, you can do something too!

 Do you both want to avoid a pregnancy?
 Go to a pharmacy or chemist together and buy a morning after pill.
 Would she prefer to have an emergency coil (IUD) fitted?
-Go with her to the doctor’s practice or to a Sense surgery.
+Go with her to the doctor’s practice or to a Sense clinic.